HPCToolkit/auditor-tests/README.md

 - la_symbind isn't called on RHEL8.3 with glibc-2.28 while it is called on
   RHEL 7.9 with glibc-2.17.
 The bug is likely much more widespread.

-- Glibc Incorrectly saves registers when auditing on ARM, which is a problem for HPE A64FX-based systems.
+- Glibc incorrectly saves registers when auditing on aarch64.
+  Furthermore, there is no way to audit function calls using SVE registers which is currently a problem for HPE and Fujitsu A64FX-based systems and will be a problem for all future ARMv8 and ARMv9 processors which support SVE instructions.